github-for-dummies/git-learning/README.md

-This is a README.md file for github-for-dummies
+this is a README.md file in developer branch